fzakaria/fzakaria.com/_posts/2026-07-27-the-mean-means-nothing.md

 Everything below comes from one synthetic dataset with a fixed seed.
-The full script can be found [here](https://gist.github.com/fzakaria/17c72f0eddc0f10469e008e67e1385cc); it is a single file with a
+The full script can be found [in this gist](https://gist.github.com/fzakaria/17c72f0eddc0f10469e008e67e1385cc).
+It is a single file with a
-`nix-shell` shebang, so you can drop it in a gist, `chmod +x`, and reproduce every figure exactly as long as you are using [nix](https://nixos.org/).
+`nix-shell` shebang, so you can reproduce every figure exactly as long as you are using [nix](https://nixos.org/).

 > **Note**